stanford-scs/scp-spec/draft-mazieres-dinrg-scp-04.md

 SCP produces a series of output _values_ for consecutively numbered _slots_.
 At the start of a slot, higher-layer software on each node supplies a candidate input value.
-SCP's goal is to ensure that non-faulty nodes agree on one or a combination of nodes' input values for the slot's output.
-5 seconds after completing one slot, the protocol runs again for the next slot.
+Nodes then exchange protocol messages to agree on one or a combination of nodes' input values as the slot's output value.
+After a pause to assemble new input values, the process repeats for the next slot, with a 5-second interval between slots.

 A value typically encodes a set of actions to apply to a replicated state machine.
-During the pause between slots, nodes accumulate the next set of actions, thus amortizing the cost of consensus over arbitrarily many individual state machine operations.
+During the pause between slots, nodes accumulate the next set of actions, amortizing the cost of consensus on one slot over arbitrarily many individual state machine operations.

 In practice, only one or a small number of nodes' input values actually affect the output value for any given slot.
-As discussed in (#nomination), which nodes' input values to use depends on a cryptographic hash of the slot number, output history, and node public keys.
+As discussed in (#nomination), which nodes' input values to use depends on a cryptographic hash of the slot number and node public keys.
 A node's chances of affecting the output value depend on how often it appears in other nodes' quorum slices.

 From SCP's perspective, values are just opaque byte arrays whose interpretation is left to higher-layer software.
 However, SCP